+India and Indians believe in so many superstitions that after a point it is not at all funny.
 'Kaali billi rasta kaat gai' to 'nimbu mirchi totka', there are so many weird superstitions that Indians have.
-I am not defending them but simply sharing the possible reasoning that might just make us understand the origin of them all.
+I am not defending them or going against them, but simply sharing the possible reasoning that might just make us understand the origin of them all.
 Some may not have any logic but some surprisingly sound scientifically right.
-Yes, we Indians practice them but remember that there is always another side to a coin.
+Yes, we do believe them but remember that every coin has two sides.
 There is no harm in keeping our minds open and giving a chance to the explanations for everything.
 So let's give these 'totkas' a chance and scroll down to know more.

 Avoid Standing Under Peepal Tree At Night

 Peepal Tree is one poor "fellow" as I call it as it has been defamed for no reason according to my logic.
 It is common sense, that we were taught in school and you have probably forgotten about it.
 In the morning, when the photosynthesis happens, trees and other plants absorb carbon dioxide, change it into energy and give out oxygen in the air which we breathe in but in the night, it is the opposite.
 At night, plants exhale carbon dioxide while there is a lack of sunlight.
 If this "ghosts will kill you if you stand under the tree at night" was true, how do animals survive?